nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   `unmark 2`<br>
   Unmarks the 2nd task in the list.

+### 2.9.
+Undoing previous step : `undo`

+Undo the previous command and restore the data to one step before.<br>
+Format: `undo`

-### 2.8.
+### 2.10.
 Clearing all entries : `clear`

-Clears all entries from the address book.<br>
+Clears all entries from the task manager.<br>
 Format: `clear`

-### 2.9.
+### 2.11.
 Exiting the program : `exit`

 Exits the program.<br>
 Format: `exit`

-### 2.10.
+### 2.12.
 Saving the data

-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+Task manager data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous Task Manager folder.

 ## 4. Command Summary